celsiusnarhwal/firewhale/README.md

 In this example, `foobar` has read access to all endpoints and write access to `containers` and `images`.

-> [!TIP]
-> Configuring a service to use Firewhale means making it use Firewhale as its Docker daemon socket.
-> If the service's documentation doesn't tell you how to do this, setting the `DOCKER_HOST` environment variable will usually do the trick.

 > [!IMPORTANT]
 > Read access to the [`events`](https://docs.docker.com/engine/api/v1.45/#tag/System/operation/SystemEvents),
 > [`_ping`](https://docs.docker.com/engine/api/v1.45/#tag/System/operation/SystemPing), and